-Already being a Smartphone owner, I was in the market for a lightweight tablet that I could use to read books, magazines, browse the web and occasionally use apps for entertainment.
-My Smartphone is great at taking photos, txt’ing, providing me with the latest news and updates form social networks such as Facebook and Twitter.
+I was in the market for a lightweight tablet that I could use to read books, magazines and occasionally use apps for entertainment.
+My Smartphone is already great at taking photos, SMS and enabling me to view the latest news from top publishers and social networking sites.

 Both the Barnes and Noble Nook Tablet and Kindle Fire seemed to fit the bill and I spent a couple of days with them before deciding which one to keep.
 The Nook Tablet has a higher price tag than the Kindle Fire: $250 versus $200.
 However, you can get a $25 instant discount towards the Nook at a local B&N store if you enroll as a new member.

 Side-by-side both the Nook Tablet and Kindle Fire are both beautiful devices and easy to hold with one hand.
 They both have a 7” screen, which is significantly smaller than the Apple iPad and great for traveling light.
 The Nook Tablet is slightly lighter in weight and felt more comfortable to hold for extended periods of time.
 Barnes and Noble did well to put a more textured surface on the back of the Nook.

 The screen on the Kindle Fire is noticeably more glossy in appearance with slightly more vivid colors.
 While, this is great for viewing video in ideal lighting conditions, it does not bode as well when reading either books, magazines or web content for extended periods of time.
 I found the Nook Tablet to be much better suited for reading under sunlight and artificial light overhead.
 My wife has kindly reminded me that her standard Kindle (with B&W eInk technology) is still the best for reading books with the least amount of eye strain.